 While there are several options of eastern travel, river cruising is truly unique.
 With a Viking river cruise, the transportation itself is an experience.
 You can gaze out of your balcony stateroom and take in beautiful scenery as you travel to the next city.
 Our journey was lined with landscapes, small villages and even locals out camping along the river.

 Whether you’d like to soak in the rich history of Russia’s largest cities, or journey to other eastern regions, there are plenty of opportunities to see the world with Viking Cruises.
-And if you book with AAA, you’ll receive up to $200 in onboard spending credit as special member benefit.
-Click here to see a complete list of their 2020-2021 vacation options.
+If you want to indulge on a Viking River Cruise you can check out all available sailings or speak with a AAA Travel Agent to start planning your unforgettable trip.

-Candace Kalb is a district sales manager for AAA Ohio Auto Club.
+Candace Kalb is a sales manager for AAA Ohio Auto Club.